Readings for Sociology 20033

 Has the feminist movement universally supported abortion rights?
 Why do some say you cannot be a pro-life feminist, while others say you can?

-[Optional; this in the optional readings if the topic interests you] Some say abortion is Black genocide.
+[Optional; This in the optional readings if the topic interests you] Some say abortion is Black genocide.
 What do they base their claims on, and how did Shirley Chisholm counter them?

 7. [Optional] Note: Variations of the following questions may show up as options on the exam.
 Many have been major topics in the past but I have had to "demote" them because of the impact of Dobbs.They are very interesting, but would require you do some of the optional readings to adequately answer them.
 Time permitting, I will briefly go over many of them in class.